We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some retailers offer small bottles of certain oils at a lower price, often just a few dollars.
 This gives you the option to try the scent and determine whether it works for you before you commit to a larger purchase.

-Other brands may also allow you to request a sample of a particular essential oil when making a purchase.
+Other brands may also allow you to request a sample of a particular essential oil when purchasing.

 Don’t forget your carrier oil

-If you’re planning to use essential oils topically, you’ll need to dilute them with a carrier oil first, as mentioned above.
+As mentioned above, if you’re planning to use essential oils topically, you’ll need to dilute them with a carrier oil.
 Using a carrier oil helps reduce the chance of skin irritation.

 You can purchase a carrier oil specifically to use with your essential oils, but you might already have a solid option at home.
 Try jojoba, sweet almond, grapeseed, olive, or sunflower oils.

 While essential oils can have a lot of benefits, they also do pose some safety risks.